learninglab-dev/ll-basics-datasets/README.md

 Example Questions:
 - What is the ratio of female nominees and winners to male nominees and winners?
-- Which movie was nominated for the most awards?
-Which actor/actress?
-Which won the most?
+- Which category is the most diverse?
 - Have the oscars become more diversified over time?
 Along which axes?